syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.MVC/getting-started/visual-studio-2017.md

 This article provides a step-by-step introduction to configure Essential JS 2 setup, build and publish a simple ASP.NET MVC web application using [Visual Studio](https://visualstudio.microsoft.com/downloads/).

-N> Starting with v16.2.0.x, if you reference to Syncfusion assemblies from trial setup or NuGet feed, you should include a license key in your projects.
-Refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to learn about registering Syncfusion license key in your ASP.NET MVC application to use the components.
+N> Starting with v16.2.0.x, if you reference to Syncfusion<sup style="font-size:70%">&reg;</sup> assemblies from trial setup or NuGet feed, you should include a license key in your projects.
+Refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to learn about registering Syncfusion<sup style="font-size:70%">&reg;</sup> license key in your ASP.NET MVC application to use the components.

 ## Using Visual Studio 2019